 5. The name server drop-down box allows you to select from a few options including Uniregistry name servers, your account default name servers, or setting custom name servers.
 Click the option you would like to use.

-Select ‘Scrub name servers’ to completely remove name server records.
+- Select ‘Scrub name servers’ to remove name server records altogether.

 5b.
 If you select ‘Set new name servers’ you will be prompted to enter each name server into the text field and click ‘Add’